janpastorek/Bachelor-Thesis/README.md

 CHSH v0.2 - is full functioning CHSH game where Reinforcement learning agent tries to learn the best possible way to maximize win_accuracy and therefore CHSH value. (main version)

-CHSH v0.3 - is right now not functiong and will probably be deleted.
+CHSH v0.3 - is right now not functioning and will probably be deleted.

 CHSH v0.4 - is functioning CHSH game where Reinforcement learning agent tries to learn the best possible way to maximize win_accuracy and therefore CHSH value, this version however uses different state representation from CHSH v0.2